Introduction

 "Wow, that's a terrible flight route and layover stop," he teased.

-I laughed, "It's our hub, have to go there first."
+I laughed in agreement.
+"It's our hub, we have to go there first."

 Angella Limeria walked into the seating area.
 "Good morning John."

-She smiled.
+She smiled brightly at her two most favorite customers.
 "Would you like the orange juice here or in the dining room?"

 "I'll come up, I want to see more of the plane and I haven't had breakfast."

 "Chef Peter will have it ready in a few minutes.
 He's very excited.
-He's never had such a good kitchen on an aircraft before."
+He's never had such a good kitchen on an aircraft before," she said, referring to the new chef hired just to handle food on the airplane.

 "That didn't seem to come up," she said grinning.

-I gave a short speech, "I'm very happy to be here today.
+I gave a short speech, dutifully recorded by a local news team hired for the day.
+"I'm very happy to be here today.
 After personally witnessing the fear and uncertainty of the people of Kiev who lived just sixty-five miles from the Chernobyl meltdown, I was determined that nuclear power had to be safer and cheaper.

-Everyone applauded the event, then I did interviews and took questions where I just basically repeated myself all day to the same questions:
+Everyone applauded the event, then I did interviews and took questions from local reporters, where I just basically repeated myself all day to the same questions:

 "It's incredibly safe.
-It uses a mix of fuels, uranium and thorium, all sealed in secure containers made of diamond."
+It uses a mix of fuels, mostly thorium, all sealed in secure containers made of diamond."

 "Yes, it's manufactured diamond.
 We made it in the lab at General Atomics."

-"Diamond is the hardest natural material known to man, and an excellent conductor of heat.
+"Diamond is the hardest natural material known to man and an excellent conductor of heat.
 The heat generated by the nuclear reaction inside the diamond pebble is transferred to inert carbon dioxide.
-That heat then goes to the heat exchanger where the water is boiled to drive the generator."
+That heat then goes directly to the generator to produce more power at a greater efficiency than any previous reactor.
+A cooling loop then chills the gas and sends it back through.
+That loop boils water to drive a second generator where even more power is extracted."

 When the day got late, the people who had traveled with me were shuttled to a local hotel, while I was driven back to the plane where Chef Peter had dinner waiting.
-Parked in a rented hangar and connected to power, the plane served as my mobile hotel room.
+Parked at the airport and connected to power, the plane served as my mobile hotel room.

 My bedroom had a nice big bed to myself.
 Matt had the other bedroom which had six bunk beds installed.
 He shared it with the security staff who were staying on the plane.
 The flight crew had their own bunks, but had opted for a hotel.
-After seeing the security crew and the bunks I thought I probably should have opted for the hotel too.
+After seeing the security crew and the bunks I thought I probably should have opted for the hotel too for their sakes.

 "That's still a profit," I told him.